Heritage Park Logo

 We are always looking for help in the following areas: -

-General maintenance, cleaning, painting, building, carpentry, display creation, visitor guides, information technology, landscape / gardening, museum storage and documentation, catering and reception.
+General maintenance, museum management, financial control, cleaning, painting, building, carpentry, display creation, visitor guides, information technology, landscape / gardening, museum storage and documentation, catering and reception.
 This list is not in any order or necessarily complete, we may have opportunities for everyone.

 Membership